theninthsky/client-side-rendering/README.md

 More info about the default configurations (such as the split threshold size) can be found here:
 <br>
 https://webpack.js.org/plugins/split-chunks-plugin/#defaults

-This approach will also ensure a much better _[code caching](https://v8.dev/blog/code-caching-for-devs)_ persistence.

 ### Code Splitting